-Diazepam injection is a useful adjunct in status epilepticus and severe recurrent convulsive seizures.
+Diazepam Injection is a useful adjunct in status epilepticus.

 Diazepam is a useful premedication (the intramuscular route is preferred) for relief of anxiety and tension in patients who are to undergo surgical procedures.
 Intravenously, prior to cardioversion for the relief of anxiety and tension and to diminish the patient's recall of the procedure.